Le Fresne (lai): Motifs

 The idea equating twins with infidelity was a common folkloric belief at the time.
 It also appears in other chivalric romances, such as the Swan-Children of the Knight of the Swan, in the variant Beatrix.
 But as in those romances, it is treated as the result of envy and slander and so denounced.
 Child abandonment is likewise shared with other medieval works, such as the fourteenth century Middle English romance Sir Degaré.
 This may reflect pre-Christian practices, both Scandinavian and Roman, that the newborn would not be raised without the father's decision to do so.

 The ring which identifies Le Fresne as a particular person of high birth is a motif that, according to Michelle Freeman, may have come from the Roman d'Enéas.
 This is the twelfth-century version of the Aeneas legend that Marie would have been familiar with.

 Le Fresne shows no influence of courtly love.
 Rather than regarding love as important, Gurun shows no remorse about abandoning it for a lawful marriage.
 For her part, Le Fresne shows no signs of conflict, gently yielding her place and even serving her successor.
 This motif of a man encouraged to abandon a faithful partner for a new wife appears in popular ballads, both in English and Scandinavian form, such as Fair Annie.
 These later popular tales more often feature a heroine who was kidnapped by pirates when young and ransomed by the hero, thus ending as ignorant of her birth as this heroine.

 The hazel tree (la coudre) also makes an appearance in both Laüstic and Chevrefoil, two of Marie's other Lais.

 Variants

-The thirteenth-century Old French romance, Galeran de Bretagne, is an significant expansion of Le Fresne.
+The thirteenth-century Old French romance, Galeran de Bretagne, is a significant expansion of Le Fresne.
 The origin story of Le Fresne (and her twin sister Fleurie) is strongly reminiscent of Marie's lai, as is the pressure placed on Galeran (Gurun in the lai) to marry and Le Fresne's ultimate recognition by her mother.
 However, some of the details are significantly different, such as the chastity of the relationship between Galeran and Le Fresne, which is clearly sexual in Le Fresne.
 The vast majority of Galeran de Bretagne is additional material that develops the character of Galeran and the relationship between Galeran and Le Fresne, absent from Marie's original.

 The fourteenth-century Middle English romance, Lay le Freine, is a faithful translation of Le Fresne.